alexander-green-rebar/modal-temporal/README.md

 ## How does it work?

-The Modal `Enqueuer` function polls tasks from Temporal's task queue and puts them on Modal input queues.
-The Modal Function auto-scales and runs the Temporal activity.
+A single Modal `Enqueuer` function polls tasks from Temporal's task queue and puts them on Modal input queues for different functions.
+The Modal functions auto-scales independently and runs the Temporal activity.
 When it finishes, the results are reported back to Temporal directly.

 ![](images/modal-temporal.png)